cswl/AnLinux-Scripts/README.md

 ## Note

-1. This is currently pre-alpha level software, it is not available for testing yet, beta release date is expected to release very soon.
+1. This is currently pre-alpha level software, it is not available for testing yet, beta version is expected to release very soon.

 2. This app require [Termux App](https://github.com/termux/termux-app) to work.